webplatform/docs/tutorials/file_xhr2/index.md

 ===Download + save files to the HTML5 file system===

-Let's say you have an image gallery and want to fetch a bunch of images then save them locally using the [/tutorials/file/filesystem/ HTML5 File System].
+Let's say you have an image gallery and want to fetch a bunch of images then save them locally using the [[/tutorials/file_filesystem/ HTML5 File System]].
 One way to accomplish this would be to request images as <code>Blob</code>s and write them out using <code>FileWriter</code><nowiki>:</nowiki>

  window.requestFileSystem  = window.requestFileSystem {{!}}{{!}} window.webkitRequestFileSystem;